pnnl/ruleset-checking-tool/docs/ruleset_functions/normalize_interior_lighting_schedules.md

 **Notes**:

-  1. The current code requires Table 3.7 include additional column to account for manual-on and partial-auto-on credit (multiplied by 1.25).
-  2. The function only works with hourly schedules **[Back](../_toc.md)**
+1The function only works with hourly schedules **[Back](../_toc.md)**